-The Coordinator of Judicial Affairs, or the Vice President for Student Life's designee, has the option of instructing residents to find other accommodations, either on or off campus, if their behavior is deemed unduly disruptive or a danger to the well-being of themselves or others.
+The Director of Residence Life, the Assistant Director of College Housing, the Coordinator of Judicial Affairs, or the Vice President for Student Life's designee, has the option of instructing residents to find other accommodations, either on or off campus, if their behavior is deemed unduly disruptive or a danger to the wellbeing of themselves or others.

 For reasons of health, safety, security, or conduct, the College reserves the right to remove a student from residence halls.
-Students may be restricted from either residing or entering residence halls for violations of the rules stated in the Housing Policy Guide and/or the Student Code of Conduct.
+Students may be restricted from either residing in or entering residence halls for violations of the rules stated in the Housing Policy Guide and/or the Student Code of Conduct.